ssekese1/jexpress/README.md

 Life's too short to make APIs.
 With Jexpress, you write your model and then, er, no that's it.
 You just write the model.
 Jexpress takes care of the rest.

-What Jexpress gives you is permission management (down to an object level), user management (even a password recovery thingymagig), password encryption (this is the "opinionated" bit), and of course a full RESTful API with CRUD and hardly any programming.
+What Jexpress gives you is permission management (down to an object level), user management (even a password recovery thingymajig), password encryption (this is the "opinionated" bit), and of course a full RESTful API with CRUD and hardly any programming.

 ### Installing